tsgates/arch-wiki-markdown/wiki/XFS.md

 Warning:Disabling barriers, disabling atime, and other performance enhancements make data corruption and failure much more likely.

-For more info read: Maximizing Performance
+For more info read: Maximizing performance#XFS

-> Stripe Size and Width
+> Stripe size and width

 If this filesystem will be on a striped RAID you can gain significant speed improvements by specifying the stripe size to the mkfs.xfs